-Estadio Vicente Calderón, a colossal oval fortress that has dominated Madrid’s riverside skyline since 1966, is about to be demolished.
+Estadio Vicente Calderón, a colossal oval fortress that has dominated Madrid’s riverside skyline since 1966, is now abandoned.
 Those powerful roars and rhapsodic chants will never echo through the neighbourhood again, nor will the hum of excited football fans at the local bars.

-The underdog club has grown over the years and understandably wants to upgrade to a bigger and better stadium, but it’s going to be an emotional move for many Atlético fans as the Calderón has been the heart and soul of their barrio for over 50 years.
+The underdog club has grown over the years and understandably wants to upgrade to a bigger and better stadium, but it’s been an emotional move for many Atlético fans as the Calderón has been the heart and soul of their barrio for over 50 years.

 Whenever there was a game on, me and my family would go for a wander round El Rastro and then walk down the hill to the stadium to have a drink in Bar El Doblete.
 It’s what we always did, and I can’t imagine not doing that anymore.

-– Jaime, a local resident and lifelong Atlético fan
+– a local resident and lifelong Atlético fan

 Bar El Doblete sees hope of survival by moving to a location near to the new stadium, but another bar, 1903 Sport Bar & Lounge – built into the side of El Calderón – has already closed and is set to be destroyed.
 This was the most fanatical of El Calderón’s bars, with historic football memorabilia grandly displayed around the room, and even the bathroom was decorated from floor to ceiling in glossy red and white tiles.